Cell membrane: Proteins

 The cell membrane has large content of proteins, typically around 50% of membrane volume These proteins are important for the cell because they are responsible for various biological activities.
 Approximately a third of the genes in yeast code specifically for them, and this number is even higher in multicellular organisms.
 Membrane proteins consist of three main types: integral proteins, peripheral proteins, and lipid-anchored proteins.

 As shown in the adjacent table, integral proteins are amphipathic transmembrane proteins.
 Examples of integral proteins include ion channels, proton pumps, and g-protein coupled receptors.
 Ion channels allow inorganic ions such as sodium, potassium, calcium, or chlorine to diffuse down their electrochemical gradient across the lipid bilayer through hydrophilic pores across the membrane.
-The electrical behavior of cells (i.e. nerve cells) are controlled by ion channels.
+The electrical behavior of cells (i.e. nerve cells) is controlled by ion channels.
 Proton pumps are protein pumps that are embedded in the lipid bilayer that allow protons to travel through the membrane by transferring from one amino acid side chain to another.
 Processes such as electron transport and generating ATP use proton pumps.
 A G-protein coupled receptor is a single polypeptide chain that crosses the lipid bilayer seven times responding to signal molecules (i.e. hormones and neurotransmitters).
 G-protein coupled receptors are used in processes such as cell to cell signaling, the regulation of the production of cAMP, and the regulation of ion channels.

 The cell membrane, being exposed to the outside environment, is an important site of cell–cell communication.
 As such, a large variety of protein receptors and identification proteins, such as antigens, are present on the surface of the membrane.
 Functions of membrane proteins can also include cell–cell contact, surface recognition, cytoskeleton contact, signaling, enzymatic activity, or transporting substances across the membrane.

 Most membrane proteins must be inserted in some way into the membrane.
 For this to occur, an N-terminus "signal sequence" of amino acids directs proteins to the endoplasmic reticulum, which inserts the proteins into a lipid bilayer.
 Once inserted, the proteins are then transported to their final destination in vesicles, where the vesicle fuses with the target membrane.